projectsveltos/sveltos/docs/addons/clusterprofile.md

 ### Spec.HelmCharts

-*helmCharts* field consists in a list of helm charts to be deployed in the clusters matching clusterSelector;
+*helmCharts* field consists of a list of helm charts to be deployed to the clusters matching clusterSelector;

 ```yaml
   helmCharts: